 - Johnny's Hot Pepper Palooza | 10 Types of Chilis to Bring the Heat to Your Harvest

 Growing Tips for Successful Pepper Seedlings

 Diverse & Profitable Peppers

-For many growers, peppers are one of the most strikingly diverse and profitable vegetable crops.
+For many growers, peppers are among the most strikingly diverse and profitable of vegetable crops.
 Peppers encompass dozens of types, in many colors, shapes, and flavors that run the gamut from sweet bells to pungent habanero.

 Along with diversity, peppers have versatility: harvest them green or let them ripen to their mature color — providing you with a longer harvest window as well as the opportunity for stunning multicolor market displays.
 You can market them fresh, dried (bagged or in ristras), pickled, and, with the proper equipment, roasted.
 You can price them by the piece or sell the lunchbox types in containers or bagged.
 You may even tap into entirely new markets by growing hot or sweet specialty peppers used in ethnic cuisines.

 To take full advantage of all the pepper possibilities, you have to grow your own transplants.
 Pepper seedlings are not hard to start, but they are somewhat picky.
 And because yield can be affected by the quality of the transplants, you will want to pay special attention to your young pepper plants' needs.

 Here are some tips for getting your pepper seedlings off to a healthy start.

 Timing is everything with peppers because they perform best within an approximately 30-degree temperature range.
 They are a warm-season fruiting crop, like tomatoes and eggplants, and will not thrive when temperatures are below 60°F (16°C).
 At the high end of their range, very little fruit set occurs above 90°F (32°C), especially with bell peppers.
 Some hot peppers are more heat-tolerant.